-At the conclusion of the first week of practice, all parents are asked to meet with their child’s coach for a pre-season parents meeting at the end of practice (5 pm.)
+At the conclusion of the first week of practice, all parents are asked to meet with their child’s coach for a pre-season parents meeting at the end of practice.
 These meetings will be brief and informal and will include the following: coach’s expectations for practice/game participation, electing a team mom/dad, reviewing the team schedule and reviewing any sport rules that may make viewing more enjoyable.

 We encourage each team to hold a fun and informal team party during the last week of practice (including awards day, before or after team pictures).
 The purpose is to highlight each student-athlete’s participation and team accomplishments.
 A simple gift for each coach may be presented during this event.

 Summit provides transportation for all athletic teams to away games.
 Certified drivers are hired to drive longer distances, allowing coaches to build relationships with students and prepare for the game.
-Families are charged a $100 fee per season per child for transportation costs.
+Families are charged a $100 fee per season per child and transportation costs are part of the fee.
 Families are billed at the end of each season.